SALSA-RL: Stability Analysis in the Latent Space of Actions for Reinforcement Learning: Method

-Training involves two stages: (1) encoder-decoder pretraining, and (2) latent dynamics optimization. \textbf{Encoder-Decoder Network.} This network is trained to create a compact and effective latent representation of actions, optimized by minimizing the reconstruction loss:
+\textbf{Encoder-Decoder Network.} This network is trained to create a compact and effective latent representation of actions, optimized by minimizing the reconstruction loss:

 where $\hat{\mathbf{a}}_t$ is the reconstructed action from the decoder. {To train the module, training data $D$, actions, are constructed from actions drawn either uniformly over the full action space or collected from pretrained agent.} This data is then used to train the action encoding and decoding modules.
-We detailed this procedure in Appendix \ref{appendix:encoder-decoder}.
+This procedure is detailed in~\ref{appendix:encoder-decoder}.

 \textbf{Latent Dynamic Policy.} Following this, the proposed policy is initialized in a similar manner as most DRL methods for continuous action control, such as PPO \cite{schulman2017proximal}, SAC, DDPG, and TD3.
 The policy network (actor), typically generating actions in DRL as $\mathbf{a}_t = \mathcal{N}_\theta(\mathbf{s}_t)$, is instead employed to predict a state-dependent dynamic matrix $\mathbf{A}_t = \mathcal{N}_\theta(\mathbf{s}_t, \mathbf{a}_{t-1})$.
 The gradients of the objective to maximize the expected cumulative reward, in deterministic policies, for example, can be expressed generally as: